NeuronAddict/python-template/README.md

 $ pip install -r requirements.txt
 ```

 Commit all requirements files (in and txt).
-Like this your commit give a unique build.
+Like this your commit give a unique (and reproducible!) build.

-Now all *.txt files has unique versions and your commit work now and anytime in the future.
+Now all *.txt files has unique versions and your commit work now AND anytime in the future.

 ### update packages